dannyhines/fantasy-bot/README.md

 # Fantasy Football Bot

-A cron job that triggers a lambda to send fantasy football updates via GroupMe.
+A lambda function that (a) sends fantasy football updates via GroupMe on a Cron job and (b) sends alerts when the trigger phrase (`!update` or `!injury report`) is sent in the group.

 This is a Typescript lambda function that hits the ESPN fantasy football API to request updates before sending messages using the GroupMe API.
 Infrastructure lives in AWS and is defined/deployed using AWS CDK.